-The total reward package for all employees (including Chief Officers) comprises of salary, Local Government Pension Scheme employer contribution (where the employee has opted to join), enhanced holiday entitlement (in excess of statutory requirements), enhanced sick pay (in excess of statutory requirements), subsidised parking (where allocated), agile working benefits and other standard elements of contractual remuneration required in law.
+The total reward package for all employees (including Chief Officers) comprises of salary, Local Government Pension Scheme employer contribution (where the employee has opted to join), enhanced holiday entitlement (in excess of statutory requirements), enhanced sick pay (in excess of statutory requirements), enhanced maternity/paternity leave and pay (in excess of statutory requirements), adoption leave, shared parental/parental leave and pay, subsidised/free parking (where allocated), agile working benefits and other standard elements of contractual remuneration required in law.

-All eligible employees have the opportunity to take advantage of a number of salary sacrifice schemes including Childcare Vouchers and the Cycle to Work scheme, and benefit from discounts on shopping, entertainment, and holidays through the employee benefits schemes.
+All eligible employees3 have the opportunity to take advantage of a number of salary sacrifice schemes including Childcare Vouchers, Cycle to Work scheme and Leisure Centre membership, and benefit from discounts on shopping, entertainment, and holidays through the employee benefits schemes.